Discrimination in the workplace occurs when you treat an employee less favourably because of a protected characteristic.

 - Marriage or civil partnership status

-It’s discriminating against an employee because of their sex.
+Sex discrimination is discriminating against an employee because of gender stereotypes or their sex.
 It can be either:

-- Direct discrimination: Involves the unfair treatment of an employee because of their sex
+- Direct discrimination: Involving the unfair treatment of an employee because of their sex

-- Indirect discrimination: Involves treating a person the same as others but with the treatment having a negative effect because of a protected characteristic they have
+- Indirect discrimination: Involving treating a person the same as others but with the treatment having a negative effect because of a protected characteristic they have

 Gender discrimination at work may also be in the form of: